Thirlmere Lakes walking track

 - 1hr 30min - 2hrs 30min

-A fantastic birdwatching walk, Thirlmere Lakes walking track is unmarked but well-defined.
-Setting out from Couridjah picnic area, the flat, enjoyable 6km loop joins Dry Lakes Road and passes Werri Berri picnic area and Heritage Pump Station as you return along Slades Road.
-Even though there's no directional signage, you'll have no trouble find your way.
+This fantastic birdwatching walk sets out from Couridjah picnic area.
+The flat, rough but well-defined 6km loop joins Dry Lakes Road and passes Werri Berri picnic area and Heritage Pump Station as you return along Slades Road.

 The mild weather of spring and autumn is the best time to enjoy this pretty walk and admire the lovely ground orchids, wetland and woodland vegetation, as well as aquatic plants.